 The White Hart is situated in an area brimming with history and natural interest.

 Blythburgh’s Church of Holy Trinity, almost cathedral-like in its scale and grandeur, is one of the great landmarks of the county, a stirring sight as it rises above the marshy Blyth estuary, visible for miles around and floodlit at night to spectacular effect.
-This is also splendid walking country and bird-watchers will head for the sanctuary at nearby Walberswick.
+This is also splendid walking country and birdwatchers head for the sanctuary at nearby Walberswick.

 For the musical aficionados, Aldeburgh and neighbouring Snape Maltings provide both provide musical interest, Aldeburgh being the home of Benjamin Britten, and Snape Maltings hosting regular concerts.